MetaSUB/MetaSUB_CAP/README.md

 You will also you need to add a `result_type` to `pipeline_definition.yml` describing the expected files output by your module.

 This definition is a small Yaml dictionary that defines:
 -   The name of the module
 -   The names of the files in the modules
 -   The types of files in the module (you may also define your own file types)
 -   Any modules that your module depends on
 -   A flag if the module is run on groups of samples

 ModuleUltra generates filename patterns for modules automatically.
-You may reference these filenames (or filenames from modules your module depends on) as config\['&lt;module\_name&gt;'\]\['&lt;file\_type\_name&gt;'\].
-Many tools will need all microbial reads, these come from the 'filter\_macrobial\_reads' module and can be referenced as config\['filter\_macrobial\_dna'\]\['microbial\_read1'\] and config\['filter\_macrobial\_dna'\]\['microbial\_read2'\].
+You may reference these filenames (or filenames from modules your module depends on) as `config['<module_name>']['<file_type_name>']` for both Snakemake input and output fields.

 Most modules will need extra parameters at runtime.
-These may be stored in `pipeline_config.json`.
-There is no limit to what you can store here so long as it is valid JSON.
-You may even include the results of shell commands in this config by enclosing the commands in backticks.
-These backticks are evaluated just before the pipeline is run.
-This is useful to get the absolute path and version of the program being run.
+These may be stored in `pipeline_config.py`.
+There is no limit to what you can store though this should be lightweight.

 If your module needs custom scripts you may add them to the scripts directory.
-You can reference this directory in your modules as config\['pipeline\_dir'\]\['script\_dir'\].
+You can reference this directory in your modules as `config['pipeline_dir']['script_dir']`.

 **You should add your module on a separate branch** named `module/<module_name>`